 As a National Historic Site of Canada, The Forks has been a place of significance for over 6,000 years.
 Its location at the junction of the Red and Assiniboine Rivers connected Indigenous people who used the site for transportation, trade and settlement.

 Today, this meeting spot remains a vibrant attraction with countless activities.
-Venture into The Forks Market to find a number of unique vendors and shops, as well as an amazing array of eateries at The Forks Market Food Hall.
-Grab a pastry from Tall Grass Bakery, one of Manitoba's best homegrown bakeries, or get a taste of Manitoban cuisine with pickerel from Fergie's Fish and Chips.
+Venture into The Forks Market to find a number of unique vendors and shops as well as an amazing array of eateries at The Forks Market Food Hall.
+Grab a pastry from Tall Grass Prairie Bakery, one of Manitoba's best homegrown bakeries, or get a taste of Manitoban cuisine with pickerel from Fergie's Fish and Chips.
+Recent additions to The Forks include BASTA!
+Filipino Kitchen serving Filipino food in the heart of Winnipeg, where Canada's largest Filipino community calls home.
+Milksmith recently opened in the Johnston Terminal, serving handcrafted rolled ice cream and Colleen Winnipeg is set to open this fall, offering homemade pasta dishes.

 The Forks Market Food Hall is also home to The Common; a trendy bar with both indoor and outdoor service and a curated selection of craft beer and wine on tap.

-In the wintertime, The Forks becomes a hub for activity with its famous Nestaweya Skating River Trail (dotted with architectural warming huts along the way) and the Winnipeg 150 Winter Park, where you'll find more beautifully lit skating trails and a toboggan hill.
+In the wintertime, The Forks becomes a hub for activity with its famous Nestaweya Skating River Trail (dotted with architectural warming huts along the way).

 Other attractions at The Forks include Johnston Terminal (with even more shopping and a coffee shop), Inn at the Fork’s Riverstone Spa, The Children’s Museum, Oodena Circle and many works of public art.